 They will be proven to have made a fraudulent misrepresentation if it can be proved that they ought to have not known about the presence, or in the case where they had no reasonable grounds for believing the property was affected by knotweed.
 For example, a seller can not claim that they aren’t aware of the Japanese knotweed on their property when their garden is overrun by the plant.

 If you’ve found yourself in a difficult legal situation as a result of being lied to about the presence of Japanese knotweed then our experts may be able to help you.
+We can find a PCA-accredited firm to get rid of your Japanese knotweed and pursue legal action to compensate you for any costs incurred.
 Send us a message using the contact form on the right, give us a call, or start a chat using the box below to get started.